-I’m not sure where this is, I can’t find any info out, but think it’s possibly at Harford dump, which is where most of the defused stuff ended up, or it might be the depot in Ipswich.
+More in the Blitz Ghosts Norwich series.
+I’m not sure where the above picture is exactly, Originally I thought it was possibly at Harford dump, which is where most of the defused stuff ended up, or it might be the depot in Ipswich, turns out it’s in Anchor Quay to the rear of a Yard near the bridge.
 I’m on my way to getting some names for these chaps.
 Interesting to note that so far 3 names have turned up and all have a George Medal. all belong to 8 Bomb Disposal Section, 4 Bomb Disposal Company.
-I will update this, promise*.

 The Royal Engineers don’t just dig trenches and put up bridges as you can tell… Quite often High Explosive bombs were fitted with a butterfly switch which closed on impact and fired the detonator, sometimes these stuck, It was not uncommon to also fit a secondary timer fuse and an anti-handling device which were sometimes just a light sensitive cell that released a charge and fired it.
 So, rather than tinker with the fuse, the engineers would often drill out the case and steam out the high explosive.
 Because if you jolted it, it would all end very suddenly.